-The Chaplain (who is also Chaplain at Newnham College) is assisted in the administration of the Chapel by the Assistant Chaplain (the Rev’d Hannah Hupfield).
-The Chapel Administrator (the Rev’d Monica Cameron) works part-time during Term in the Chapel Office (D7, tel: (7)46950, e-mail: firstname.lastname@example.org).
+The Chaplain (who is also Chaplain at Newnham College) is assisted in the administration of the Chapel by the Chapel Administrator (Caroline Stafferton) who works part-time on Mondays, Tuesdays and Thursdays during Term in the Chapel Office (D7, tel: (7)46950, e-mail: firstname.lastname@example.org).
 A number of current students also assist in different ways as part of the Chapel Team.

 Information about places of worship in Cambridge is available from the Chaplain (email@example.com), as well as the contact details of chaplains to the various world faith communities.
 There are also various student faith societies in the university which students may choose to join.